Central States Development Partners, Inc.

 Picture

-Central States Development Partners, Inc. closed on $5 million in federal New Markets Tax Credits (NMTC) and $3 million in Kentucky State NMTCs to support the expansion and rehabilitation of its current 38,000 square foot Critical Access Hospital in Russell Springs, Kentucky.
+Central States Development Partners, Inc. closed on $5 million in federal New Markets Tax Credits (NMTC), and $3 million in Kentucky State NMTCs, to support the expansion and rehabilitation of its current 38,000 square foot Critical Access Hospital in Russell Springs, Kentucky.
 Located in a rural, severely distressed community with a 25.4% poverty rate, the hospital stands as a critical healthcare provider for the region.
-This $27.6 million investment addresses a pressing need in a community where the resident-to-physician ratio is nearly 3,000:1—almost double the Kentucky state average of 1,550:1.
-The expansion is essential to meet growing demand for healthcare services and is expected to serve 19,512 unduplicated patients, with 49% anticipated to be low-income and 80% either uninsured or receiving Medicaid/Medicare.
-Russell Springs Hospital ensures access to affordable, high-quality healthcare for Russell County and the surrounding rural areas.
+This $27.6 million investment addresses a pressing need in a community where the resident-to-physician ratio is nearly 3,000:1, almost double the Kentucky state average of 1,550:1.
+The expansion is essential to meet growing demand for healthcare services and is expected to serve 19,512 unduplicated patients, with 49% anticipated to be low-income.
+Russell Springs Hospital ensures access to affordable, high-quality healthcare for Russell County, and the surrounding rural areas.
 It offers 24-hour emergency care, supports up to 25 patient beds, and provides acute care stays of up to 96 hours.
 Medical services include emergency medicine, family and general practice, hospitalist care, internal medicine, infusion therapy, sleep lab, wound care, pathology, radiology, and general surgery.
 This $27.6 million project will expand capacity, improve access to critical care, and significantly reduce the need for patients to travel long distances for treatment.
-In total, the project is expected to retain 242 full-time jobs and create 26 new full-time positions, all with access to a comprehensive employee benefits package, bolstering the local economy and reinforcing healthcare infrastructure in this severely distressed, rural area.
+In total, the project is expected to retain 242 full-time jobs, and create 26 new full-time positions, all with access to a comprehensive employee benefits package, bolstering the local economy, and reinforcing healthcare infrastructure in this severely distressed, rural area.

-Central States closes on $10 Million NMTC Allocation for manufacturing facility in Augusta, Georgia
+Central States closes on $10 Million Federal NMTC Allocation for manufacturing facility in Augusta, Georgia

 Picture

 Central States Development Partners, Inc. recently closed on $10 million in federal NMTC to finance the construction and equipping of a 350,000 square-foot high-pressure die-casting aluminum parts manufacturing facility for GF Casting Solutions in Augusta, Georgia, with total project costs of $225 million.
 Located in a deep distressed community with a 37.1% poverty rate, median family income at 57% of the area median, and unemployment 3.13 times the national rate, this facility is bringing 354 manufacturing jobs to a primarily civilian labor force.
 Of those jobs, 94% are accessible to low-income individuals, and 73% are accessible to residents of the low-income community.
+Per IndustrialArsenal.com, GF Casting's Augusta plant is set to become the first Gigacasting capable supplier in the United States of America.
+The factory will be supporting the North American automotive industry starting from 2026.
 Workforce development partnerships with local technical colleges and workforce agencies are in place to ensure long-term, continued benefits for the community.
 Jobs will offer competitive wages and comprehensive benefits, along with new programs including mentorship and career guidance to local youth.
 This project will strengthen domestic manufacturing, job creation, and expand opportunity in low-income communities.

 New Market Tax Credits